Key Takeaways

 “This would have disastrous effects.
 Many of the worst educational gag orders, along with DEI bans and faculty tenure bans, have been voted down or toned down because legislators realized they were putting their schools’ accreditation status in jeopardy.
 If Project 2025’s recommendations are adopted, that guardrail disappears.” — PEN America

 And it’s not just Project 2025.
-Trump makes the same promise in a campaign video, saying, “Our secret weapon will be the college accreditation system…When I return to the White House, I will fire the radical left accreditors that have allowed our colleges to become dominated by Marxist Maniacs.”
+Trump made the same promise in a campaign video, saying, “Our secret weapon will be the college accreditation system…When I return to the White House, I will fire the radical left accreditors that have allowed our colleges to become dominated by Marxist Maniacs.”

 Limit what Students Can Learn and Research